manishwin/todo/README.md

 # Todo-list app

-Simple doto app in which workw with api and html and javascript.
+Simple doto app in which work with Express, html and javascript.

 ### `#Prerequisites:`